UlyssesZh/UlyssesZh.github.io/_posts/2024-11-15-gh-action-modules.md

 excerpt: 'I was creating my first GitHub Action.
 According to the official documentation, I should commit the `node_modules` to the repo or generate a script that bundles the whole `node_modules` if I want to create a JavaScript action.
-I think this is not good practice, so I try to find another way.'
+I think this is not good practice, so I try to find another way: manually managing the caches for the dependencies in `node_modules`.'
 ---

 I was creating my first GitHub Action